FasterXML/jackson/README.md

 ## Actively developed versions

-Jackson suite has two major branches: 1.x is deprecated and no versions are released;
+Jackson suite has two major versions: 1.x is deprecated and no versions are released;
 2.x is the actively developed version.
 These two major versions use different Java packages and Maven artifact ids, so they are not mutually compatible, but can peacefully co-exist: a project can depend on both Jackson 1.x and 2.x, without conflicts.
 This is by design and was chosen as the strategy to allow smoother migration from 1.x to 2.x.